 Robert Snyder is Professor Emeritus of American Studies at Rutgers University.
 He has worked since the 1980s with journalists, museum curators, and documentarians to share history with a broad public.
 Snyder has written widely on New York City history and the arts, and since 2019 has served as Manhattan Borough Historian.
 Among his many publications, Snyder co-authored “Metropolitan Lives: The Ashcan Artists and Their New York,” which won the Barr Prize of the College Art Association.

 Want to know more about John Sloan and his time in our neighborhoods?
-Check out our Village Voices benefit, an installation throughout our neighborhoods featuring photographs, artifacts, and recorded narration that highlight beloved aspects of the Village.
+Join us for our Village Voices benefit, an installation throughout our neighborhoods featuring photographs, artifacts, and recorded narration that highlight beloved aspects of the Village.

 - Monday, August 2, 2021